tomaszkiewicz/kustomize-plugin-recursive-sed-transformer/README.md

 # Recursive sed transformer

 This is a plugin for kustomize that transforms output from `kustomize build` and processes it using sed scripts.
-The script looks for `script.sed` files in a recursive way - starting from the directory with kustomization overlay, going up directory tree unit it reaches root directory /.
+The script looks for `script.sed` files in a recursive way - starting from the directory with kustomization overlay, going up directory tree until it reaches root directory /.

 # Use cases